fleetdm/fleet/handbook/growth.md

 ## Marketing Qualified Opportunities (MQOs)

 Growth's goal is to increase usage of the product.
 We value users of all sizes adopting Fleet Free or Fleet Premium.
-Companies purchasing under 100 device licenses should sign up [self service](https://fleetdm.com/pricing/).
-Companies who would enroll more than 100 devices should [schedule a demo](https://fleetdm.com/).
-When these companies attend a demo Fleet considers them marketing qualified opportunities (MQOs).
+Companies purchasing under 100 device licenses should sign up [self-service](https://fleetdm.com/pricing/).
+Companies that enroll more than 100 devices should [schedule a demo](https://fleetdm.com/).
+When these companies attend a demo, Fleet considers them marketing qualified opportunities (MQOs).

 ## Lead enrichment